asjadnaqvi/stata-bimap/README.md

 - Dynamic scalable legends.
 - Option for proper spacing of bins on legends.
 - Several defaults and checks added.
-- Several quality of life adjustments to making bimaps easier.
+- Several quality of life adjustments to make `bimap` easier to use.

 **v1.51 (14 Nov 2022)**
 - Minor fixes to legend text options.